miguelazevedolopes/FEUP-COMP/README.md

 This facilitates the conversion to 3 address Ollir instructions.<br>
 Some optimizations are done while generating Ollir, such as constant folding and some optimization in "if else" statements.

+All jasmin basic structure is being generated, including the constructor, fields, methods and all possible operations.<br>
+Also, the instructions chosen for loading and storing variables were optimized, as well as the insttuctions used to load constants.

 **PROS**:
 - The compiler is robust